getsentry/sentry-docs/docs/clientdev/interfaces/contexts.rst

         Human readable application version, as it appears on the platform.
     ``app_build``:
         Internal build identifier, as it appears on the platform.

+.. describe:: browser

+    Carries information about the browser or user agent for web-related errors.
+    This can either be the browser this event ocurred in, or the user agent of a web request that triggered the event.

+    Attributes:

+    ``name``:
+        Display name of the browser application.
+    ``version``:
+        Version string of the browser.